microstack-IoT/python3-microstackcommon/README.md

     $ sudo apt-get update
     $ sudo apt-get upgrade

-Install `microstackcommon` (for Python 3 and 2) with the following command:
+Install `microstackcommon` for Python 3 with the following command:

-    $ sudo apt-get install python{,3}-microstackcommon
+    $ sudo apt-get install python3-microstackcommon

 You will also need to set up automatic loading of the SPI kernel module which can be done with the latest version of `raspi-config`.
 Run: